-2.3.6 Key profiles
+2.3.7 Key profiles

-The console allows you to change the function of the blue select and grey flash panel buttons.
+The console allows you to change the function of the blue select and grey flash panel buttons and the black buttons.
 You can also change the way some of the touch keys work.
 You can save your settings as a Key Profile.
 Different profiles can be selected for different users or to enhance the operation of the console for a particular use.
-See section 12.2 on page 201 for details.
+See section 12.2 on page 200 for details.

-2.3.7 Undo/Redo
+2.3.8 Undo/Redo

-You can undo and redo up to 20 actions by pressing Avo shift and the Undo or Redo buttons below the numeric keypad (on black Pearl Expert consoles these are the Left arrow (Undo) and Right arrow (Redo) buttons).
+You can undo and redo up to 20 actions by pressing Avo shift and the Undo or Redo buttons (Back and @ above the numeric keypad).
 So for example if you press Clear then wish you hadn't, the Undo function will restore the console state.